rust-embedded/discovery/src/06-serial-communication/README.md

 Today's computers don't support the serial communication protocol.
 So you can't directly connect your computer to the microcontroller.
-Luckily for us though, the debug probe on the micro:bit has a so-called USB to serial converter.
-What this means is that the converter will sit between the two and expose a serial interface to the microcontroller and an USB interface to your computer.
+Luckily for us though, the debug probe on the micro:bit has a so-called USB-to-serial converter.
+This means that the converter will sit between the two and expose a serial interface to the microcontroller and an USB interface to your computer.
 The microcontroller will see your computer as another serial device and your computer will see the microcontroller as a virtual serial device.